leeqiang250/boyer/source/_posts/2014-08-28-zai-ioszhong-zi-ding-yi-url-schemes-jiao-cheng.markdown

 	  return YES;
 	}
+{%endcodeblock%}
 The output from the app with the custom URL (using my Bundle ID), when called from another app, is as follows:
+{%codeblock lang:objc%}
 Calling Application Bundle ID: com.3Sixty.CallCustomURL URL scheme:iOSDevTips
 URL query: token=123abct&registered=1
+{%endcodeblock%}
-Take note of the ‘Calling Application Bundle ID’ as you could use this to ensure that only an application that you define can interact directly with your app.
+Take note of the ‘**Calling Application Bundle ID**’ as you could use this to ensure that only an application that you define can interact directly with your app.

 Let’s change up the delegate method to verify the calling application Bundle ID is known:
+{%codeblock lang:objc%}
 	- (BOOL)application:(UIApplication *)application openURL:(NSURL *)url
 	        sourceApplication:(NSString *)sourceApplication annotation:(id)annotation
 	{